haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 `sshguard` is a tool for protecting against brute force attacks.
 It aggregates and inspects system logs to detect suspicious activity.
 It then blocks the suspicious traffic.

-In other words, EpubPress had this friend `sshguard` who I didn't know existed.
-This friend had noticed us talking a lot and decided to brainwash EpubPress into ignoring me... for its own safety.
+In other words, EpubPress had this friend `sshguard` who I didn't know existed. `sshguard` had noticed me constantly talking to EpubPress and become worried whether this was a good use of EpubPress's time.

+So `sshguard` decided to brainwash EpubPress into ignoring me so it could focus on creating books.

 ## Issue Solved 🎉